Two goals in 45 seconds of 3rd lift Preds over Blue Jackets

 COLUMBUS, Ohio (AP) — Calle Jarnkrok scored in the first and third periods, Pekka Rinne made 21 saves and the Nashville Predators beat the Columbus Blue Jackets 4-2 on Saturday night to split a two-game series.

 The Predators broke a 2-2 tie with two goals in the first 45 seconds of the third period.
-Jarnkrok beat Elvis Merzlikins from the slot 16 seconds in, and Filip Forsberg followed with his team-leading eighth goal off a faceoff.
+Jarnkrok beat Elvis Merzlikins from the slot 16 seconds in, and Filip Forsberg followed with his team-leading eighth goal, taking it to the net through two defenders after a faceoff.

 Colton Sissons also scored for Nashville, which won for just the second time in the last seven games.